Skip to main content

 For issues in components outside the bounty — the SDK, the REST APIs, the raydium.io frontend, or any off-chain infrastructure — there is no payout, but the team still wants to hear about them.
 Use:

-• Email: security@raydium.io for anything with security implications (XSS, CSRF, auth-flow leaks, signed-message replay, wallet spoofing, sensitive data exposed by an API, etc.).
+• Email: security@raydium.io or security@reactorlabs.io for anything with security implications (XSS, CSRF, auth-flow leaks, signed-message replay, wallet spoofing, sensitive data exposed by an API, etc.).
 Encrypt with the team’s PGP key if the bug is sensitive; ask in the email and the team will exchange keys.

 • GitHub issues: for non-security functional bugs in the SDK, the docs, or any Raydium-maintained open-source repo.
 Open an issue on the relevant repository (e.g. raydium-io/raydium-sdk-V2).